RalphsCode/Lesson41-Jobly_React/README.md

-# RalphsCode Jobly Full Stact App
+# RalphsCode Jobly Full Stack App

 The Backend is built with Express & Node, and in the backend directory.